Water Not Coming Out of Shower Head Properly (Causes and Fixes)

 When enough air goes through the holes of the shower head, that water may start dripping, or even pouring if there’s a lot of it.

-While most people have the opposite problem, having too high of shower pressure can be painful and can potentially indicate problems within your home’s plumbing.
+While most people have problems with low pressure, having too high of shower pressure can be painful and can potentially indicate problems within your home’s plumbing.

 Shower Head Setting